soolstafir/Pneumonia-COVID-19-X-Ray-Classification/README.md

 # COVID-19-X-Ray-Classification
-Utilizing Deep Learning to detect COVID-19 and Viral Pneumonia from x-ray images
+Utilizing Deep Learning to detect COVID-19 and Viral Pneumonia from x-ray images.
+The original project is [**here**](https://github.com/faizancodes/COVID-19-X-Ray-Classification)

 Datasets used: